UnitTestBot/usvm/usvm-ml-path-selection/README.md

 The training environment and its description are inside `environment.zip`.

-### "Other" files
+### "Modified" files

-Source files which names start with "Other" are modified copies of files from other modules.
+Source files which names start with "Modified" are modified copies of files from other modules.
 They were modified to support this path selector.